Poorna-Gottimukkula1/ocp4-playbooks-extras/playbooks/roles/ocp-cro-operator/README.md

-ocp-e2e: OCP End to End Test Cases
+ocp-cro-e2e: OCP Cluster Resource Override admission operator e2e Test Cases
 =========

 This module will run end to end test cases.
-Results will be stored in ~/e2e_tests_results/ directory on bastion.
+Results will be stored in ~/cro_e2e_output.txt/ file on bastion.

 Requirements
 ------------